billhorsman/inline_styles_mailer/README.md

 end
 ```

-The location of that file, and the fact that it uses [SASS](http://sass-lang.com/) is fixed at this time.
+The location of that file (<code>app/assets/stylesheets/</code>), and the fact that it uses [SASS](http://sass-lang.com/) is fixed at this time.

+<strong>TODO</strong>: get it to work out what sort of preprocessing, if any, to do based on the filename.

 ## Development